 Update your office accessories or keep an eye out for gift ideas for your stationery-loving friends.
 Japanese stationery is also very cute, and the many things you’ll find here can keep you entertained for hours.

-Loft, like Tokyu Hands, is also a great place to find unique stationary.
+Loft, like Tokyu Hands, is also a great place to find unique stationary, among many other things.
 The Shibuya store has an entire floor dedicated to stationary and there is plenty to choose from!
-There are also five more floors of that location, each with their own type of goods such as gifts, cosmetics, and interior goods.
+There are also five more floors in the store, each with their own type of goods such as gifts, cosmetics, and interior goods.
 It has been described as Tokyo’s “Secret souvenir store”, offering seasonal items and unique gift sets.
+They also have several stores all around Tokyo.

 Are you or your friends fans of Hello Kitty?
 If so, you can’t miss the exciting Sanrio store!
 Hello Kitty and her adorable companions are in these shops all over the place.
-However, there are shops dedicated only to her and other Sanrio characters.
-You can buy adorable souvenirs in a cute atmosphere.
-There are several stores in Tokyo, and the Ginza branch is below.
+And these official shops dedicated only to Hello Kitty and other Sanrio characters tend to have the biggest selection and the most limited edition goods.
+Plus, you are shopping in that cute Sanrio atmosphere!
+There are several stores in Tokyo, as well as the store that is party of Hello Kityy theme park called Sanrio Puroland.

 — 松姉ぇ (@matsuz0) 2012年8月23日